MahmoudAhmed184/Tic-Tac-Toe/README.md

 - Board of any size
 - Board representation and display
 - Player turns and move validation
-- (Work in Progress) Game evaluation to determine the winner
+- Game evaluation to determine the winner

 ## Structure

 - The game is divided into four classes located in the `com.tictactoe.game` package:

     1. `Board`: This class represents the game board.
-It has methods to display the board, update the board with a player's move, check if a move is valid, reset the board, and check if there are moves left.
+It has methods to display the board, update the board with a player's move, check if a move is valid, reset the board, check if there is move left, and check if there is a winning move.
     2. `Player`: This class represents a player.
 It has methods to get the player's name and symbol, and make a move on the board.
     3. `GameUtils`: This is a utility class with methods to get player details.
     4. `GameManager`: This class represents the game itself.
-It has methods to start the game, initialize players, switch player turns, and evaluate the game (currently under development).
+It has methods to start the game, initialize players, switch player turns, and evaluate the game.

 ## Getting Started